TheCarsonWest/TheCarsonWest.github.io/test/content/Parameters for a Binomial Distribution.md

 ## Mean and Standard Deviation of a Binomial Distribution

 Once  $ n $  and  $ p $  are known, we can easily calculate the mean (expected number of successes) and the standard deviation (variability of successes) for the binomial distribution.
-These are specific formulas for binomial distributions, distinct from the general formulas for [Mean and Standard Deviation of Random Variables](./../mean-and-standard-deviation-of-random-variables/).
+These are specific formulas for binomial distributions, distinct from the general formulas for [[Mean and Standard Deviation of Random Variables]].

 | Statistic         | Formula                                 | Description                                 |
 | :---------------- | :-------------------------------------- | :------------------------------------------ |